|

 Other states have stringent laws which make using random source animals

-very difficult and expensive.
-Also, most facilities use only animals which
+reputable facilities use only animals which

 are specifically raised and bred in clean facilities for research.
 This